ccpatrut/ngx-snotifire/docs/api/options.md

 > Of course you can use it like json, just omit imports, and replace `SnotifireEventType` & `SnotificationPositionType` with string values.
 > Just be sure that you are follow [SnotifireDefaults](interfaces.md#snotifiredefaults) interface.
 > You should initialize `ngx-snotifire` with default configuration object.
-> We provide it by custom object injection ` { provide: 'SnotifireConfig', useValue: ToastDefaults }` by default.
+> We provide it by custom object injection ` { provide: 'snotifireConfig', useValue: ToastDefaults }` by default.

 ###### Example